-The aera 660 uses an optional MicroSDTM Card for storing data.
+The aera 760 uses an optional MicroSD[TM] Card for storing data.
 The maximum recommended size is 32 GB.
-Note that the MicroSD Card must be formatted for 'FAT32'.
-If a MicroSD Card is installed and an error message is displayed indicating that the card is not formated for FAT32, one of two issues have occured:
+Note the MicroSD Card must be formatted for 'FAT32'.
+If a MicroSD Card is installed and an error message is displayed indicating the card is not formatted for FAT32, one of two issues have occurred:

 - The card is not formatted for FAT32.
-Reformat using a computer and specify the FAT32 format. - The card is formatted for FAT32, but the partitioning is not acceptable for use in the aera 660.
+Reformat using a computer and specify the FAT32 format. - The card is formatted for FAT32, but the partitioning is not acceptable for use in the aera 760.
 Should this be the issue, a different MicroSD Card must be used.
 It is generally only older and smaller MicroSD Cards which will have unacceptable partitioning.

-INSTALLING AND REMOVING MicroSDTM CARDS
+INSTALLING AND REMOVING MicroSD[TM] CARDS

 Install the MicroSD Card in the slot located on the left side of the unit.
-Install or remove the MicroSD Card when the unit is off.
+Only remove the MicroSD Card when the unit is OFF.

-You can load a variety of information to the aera 660 internal memory or MicroSD Card, such as MapSource detailed maps in a MapSource program.
+You can load a variety of information to the aera 760 internal memory or MicroSD Card, such as MapSource detailed maps in a MapSource program.